CRAWFORD, COOPER AND HAWKS.

 After some more Madonna like close ups of Joan, it gets to be the suicide mission in the fog and rain which can be undertaken by Gary’s plane or Bob’s torpedo boat.
 Some genuine suspense here as Coop should get the girl because he has top billing but Bob’s claim is bolstered by the admittedly dodgy marriage bond.

 Hawks appears to have found Metro an uneasy base.
 Both Viva Villa and (the excellent) Prizefighter and the Lady were finished by others and he never worked with the studio after these.
-However he does have the studio's excellent craft departments to draw on - Oliver Marsh’s gleaming images nicely reproduced on the Warner Archive disk and Cedric Gibbons design.
+However he does have the studio's excellent craft departments to draw on - Oliver Marsh’s gleaming images nicely reproduced on the Warner Archive disk along with Cedric Gibbons design.
 He seems to find enough wiggle room to have the key scene with Cooper and Crawford backed with single piano rather than the usual lush orchestration.
 However Gilbert Adrian’s idea of period fashion is to send in Joan in something that looks like a flight attendant’s uniform from a Flash Gordon serial.

-We recognise Hawks feeble comedy with the cockroach jokes anticipating Walter Brennan demanding "Was you ever bitten by a dead bee?"
+We recognise Hawks' feeble comedy with the cockroach jokes anticipating Walter Brennan demanding "Was you ever bitten by a dead bee?"
 Also curious is Hawks' attempt to simulate clipped British English by removing the pronouns from sentences - this from the director who would pioneer lapping dialogue.

-Today We Live has a family aspect being the director’s first association with William Faulkner who would continue working on his films into the fifties though it’s been said that the collaboration was often an exchange of the novelist’s prestige for the studio’s dollars.
+Today We Live has a family aspect being the director’s first association with William Faulkner, who would continue working on his films into the fifties though it’s been said that the collaboration was often an exchange of the novelist’s prestige for the studio’s dollars.
 Action director Richard Rosson would again share the 1943 Corvette K225 with Hawks.
 His final torpedo run is the film’s highlight.
 This sub-plot would seem to be the origins of They Were Expendable with similar ocean speeding material.
-The mix of Rosson’s footage, stock from Hells Angels, model work and studio shooting run up by editor Edward Curtiss lifts the piece from it’s soapier passages.
+The mix of Rosson’s footage, stock from Hells Angels, model work and studio shooting all run together by editor Edward Curtiss lifts the piece from its soapier passages.
 Cooper and Karns both appeared in Wings though not in the same scenes, and Crawford’s marriage to Cooper’s Bengal Lancers co-star Franchot Tone would place her with the Group Theater in an attempt to sharpen her skills.
 Think Marilyn Monroe and Actor’s studio.

-Young & Crawford
+Young & Crawford |

 Most significant is the fact that it is the first collaboration between Hawks and Gary Cooper who would combine on Sergeant York and Ball of Fire, two of the key films from the Golden Years.
 We’ve got to give this one points.
-It’s uneasy coupling works better than Cooper and Henry Hathaway’s swoony Peter Ibetson.
+Its uneasy coupling works better than Cooper and Henry Hathaway’s swoony Peter Ibetson.
 Hawks and Faulkner hold Metro at bay better than Borzage and Scott Fitzgerald doing Three Comrades five years later.

 There’s enough here to get the attention of any vintage movie freak.
 What the Wonder Woman audience would make of it is speculative but that’s not going to happen is it?